brunoafabricio/Course_Flutter_2020/#6_App_ContactBook/contact_book/README.md

 # To Do List App

 ## ✏️ About
-This Project has developed to
+This Project has developed to be a contact book.

 ## 📱 Preview